 (3) The state expenditure limit for any fiscal year shall be the previous fiscal year's state expenditure limit increased by a percentage rate that equals the fiscal growth factor.

-(4) For purposes of computing the state expenditure limit for the fiscal year beginning July 1, 2009, the phrase "the previous fiscal year's state expenditure limit" means the total state expenditures from the state general fund, the public safety and education account, the health services account, the violence reduction and drug enforcement account, the student achievement fund, the water quality account, and the equal justice subaccount, not including federal funds, for the fiscal year beginning July 1, 2008, plus the fiscal growth factor.
+(4) For purposes of computing the state expenditure limit for the fiscal year beginning July 1, 2021, the phrase "the previous fiscal year's state expenditure limit" means the total state expenditures from the state general fund for the fiscal year beginning July 1, 2020, plus the fiscal growth factor.

 (5) A state expenditure limit committee is established for the purpose of determining and adjusting the state expenditure limit as provided in this chapter.
 The members of the state expenditure limit committee are the director of financial management, the attorney general or the attorney general's designee, and the chairs and ranking minority members of the senate committee on ways and means and the house of representatives committee on ways and means.
 All actions of the state expenditure limit committee taken pursuant to this chapter require an affirmative vote of at least four members.